 Enterprise Power-Up Administration

 The Audit Log tab allows administrators to export a log activities performed by Enterprise Admin.
-The logs are exported to Google Sheets and include pending team approvals, membership changes, enterprise-wide permission settings, and power-up administration, and more.
+The logs are exported to Google Sheets and include pending Workspace approvals, membership changes, enterprise-wide permission settings, and power-up administration, and more.

 The SSO Setup tab allows administrators to self-service SSO setup on the Enterprise.
 For more, see Configuring SSO for your Enterprise.
 When you're ready to enforce SSO, reach out to let us know, and we'll be happy to get that process started!